soduco/catalog/reverse_proxy/README.md

-nginx.conf : "server_name" has to be changed

-Docker-compose contain 3 containers :
+reverse proxy test working with 2 containers :
- - nginx
- - whoami to test port 80 (can be removed)
+- one on port 80
- - portainer to test port redirection (http: 9000)
+- one 80 port 9000

-https not enabled